johanthoren/equinox/README.md

 # equinox

-A Clojure library designed to calculate equinoxes and solstices for a given year.
+A Clojure(Script) library designed to calculate equinoxes and solstices for a given year.
 The accuracy is within a few minutes.
 It also contains the function `jdn->gregorian-time`, which will
 [calculate the gregorian time from a Julian Day Number](https://en.wikipedia.org/wiki/Julian_day#Julian_day_number_calculation).